Pavel-Filonchyk/Online_Store_React/README.md

-To start:
+#To start:

 npm install

-cd start - json-server src/db.json
+json-server src/db.json

-cd start - cd server - npm run start
+cd server - npm run start

-cd start - npm start
+npm start

 and press on the star if the code was useful to you :)